The dirty truth behind store brand soaps and what you're really lathering up with.

 Let's take a look at the ingredients used in Hippie Candy soap: olive oil, coconut oil, water, sodium hydroxide (none remains after saponification), shea butter, castor oil, avocado oil and essential oils.

-NO DETERGENTS, NO SODIUM LAURYL SULFATE, NO PHTHALATES, NO PARABENS - Just say no to these icky ingredients, your skin will thank you.
+NO DETERGENTS, NO SODIUM LAURYL SULFATE, NO PHTHALATES, NO PARABENS, NO FRAGRANCES & NO DYES - Just say no to these icky ingredients, your skin will thank you.

 Now you decide which is better to lather up with?!Continue reading